It’s the big break up that has been brewing for much of 2016.

 I should have followed her advice then.
 Better late than never.

 2016 has reminded me of one thing, and taught me another.
 The reminder?
 A journey is meant to be enjoyed.
 It is impossible to see the beauty around you, if you’re always looking down.

 The lesson?
 Let go of what doesn’t work anymore and find something that does work.
 Matthew 9:17 says “And no one puts new wine into old wineskins.
 For the old skins would burst from the pressure, spilling the wine and ruining the skins.
 New wine is stored in new wineskins so that both are preserved.”
 Weighing myself everyday worked for years.
 I have to accept that it doesn’t work as a motivational tool anymore, even when I’m following a healthy lifestyle to a “T”.

 Does that mean I’m completely anti-scale?
 No. I will jump on a few times a year just to get a gauge.
 However, I will no longer reduce my self-worth to just one snapshot of a larger picture of health.
 Here are additional ways to keep track of our progress on the journey:

 - How my clothes fit

 - Body measurement in inches

 - Body fat percentage (not BMI)

 - How my spirit feels

 Redefining my relationship with the scale is a big deal for me.
 It feels like I’m taking a huge leap of faith into unfamiliar territory.
-Just like every other leap in life, God has equipped me with the family (especially a super hero husband), friends and faith to take this next leg in my fitness journey.
+Just like every other leap in life, God has equipped me with the family, friends and faith to take this next step.